About Apple Cinnamon Pancakes

 - Slowly stir the dry ingredients into the wet ingredients, forming a smooth, fluffy batter.

-- Scoop 1/4 cup of pancake batter into the pan, then use a spatula to gently spread the batter into a flat circle (about 4-5 inches wide).
+Scoop 1/4 cup of pancake batter into the pan, then use a spatula to gently spread the batter into a flat circle (about 4-5 inches wide).
 Cook pancake for 2-3 minutes or until bubbles appear along the sides.
 Flip the pancake and cook for another 1-2 minutes until golden brown.
 Repeat until all the batter has been used.